blue-mariposa/qr-code-component/README.md

 - Thanks to Frontend Mentor for the guide(s).

--Thanks to Jessica of 'Coder Coder'.
+- Thanks to Jessica of 'Coder Coder'.
 Learned something on how to plan and research for a project or task mfrom her video 'Build a light/dark dashboard' - [Link](https://www.youtube.com/watch?v=iL4irerdGdU).

+- Thanks to @MelvinAguilar for your comment and suggestions [Link](https://www.frontendmentor.io/profile/MelvinAguilar).